mattriley/agile-avatars/README.md

 Provides _component factory functions_.
 A component is simply a HTML element that relies on closures to react to user interaction and state changes by updating the element or invoking services for any non-presentation concerns.

-__Example: tagName__
+__Example: tagName component__

-`tagName` renders the tag name for a given _tag instance_.
+tagName renders the tag name for a given _tag instance_.
 A _tag_ is composed of an image, a name, and a role.
 Multiple _instances_ of a tag may be rendered at a time depending on the numbers specified in the _active_ and _passive_ fields.

-`tagName` accepts the ID of a tag instance and returns a [content editable](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Editable_content) `<span>`. `tagName` reacts to changes by invoking the `changeTagName()` service function with the new tag name.
+tagName accepts the ID of a tag instance and returns a [content editable](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Editable_content) span. tagName reacts to changes by invoking the changeTagName service function with the new tag name.

-`changeTagName()` updates the state of the underlying tag, which triggers a propagation of the new tag name to all other instances of the tag.
+changeTagName updates the state of the underlying tag, which triggers a propagation of the new tag name to all other instances of the tag.

-`tagName` subscribes to tag name change events and updates the editable span with the new tag name.
+tagName subscribes to tag name change events and updates the editable span with the new tag name.

 <details open>
 <summary>src/components/tag-list/tag/components/tag-name.js</summary>